 The video will explain how to navigate Explorehealthinsurance.com

-- Health insurance rates are standardized and do not vary by website or where you purchase coverage.
+- Health insurance rates are standardized and DO NOT vary by website, broker, or whereever you purchase coverage from.

 - Use your state market place/exchange to get financial assistance through an advanced premium tax credit (Subsidy).